thinkful-ei22/Donny-SlowJam/README.md

 # Slowjam - Slow your roll 🐌🐢

 Created using React Native and Expo SDK.
 Slowjam is a Youtube music application, with a twist - the audio is processed so that it's sl o w w w e d down (with the pitch being affected as well).
-This has the effect of elevating the pathos of certain songs - for example, try listening to **The Smith's "Heaven knows I'm miserable now"** at 70% speed - *it's epically tragicomic*.
-The current contemporary cultural interest of slowed-down music originates in the pioneering efforts of Robert Earl Davis Jr. (July 20, 1971 – November 16, 2000), better known under his *nomme-de-guerre* DJ Screw, whose "chopped-and-screwed" mixes are a deep and compelling exploration of slowness as form.
+This has the effect of elevating the pathos of certain songs - for example, try listening to **The Smith's "Heaven knows I'm miserable now"** at 70% speed - *it becomes epically tragicomic*.
+As for the current contemporary cultural interest in slowed-down music, I'd say it originates in the pioneering efforts of Robert Earl Davis Jr. (July 20, 1971 – November 16, 2000), better known under his *nomme-de-guerre* DJ Screw, whose "chopped-and-screwed" mixes are a deep and compelling exploration of slowness as form.

 ## Technical Challenges